Wobblyyyy/docs/pathfinder2/documentation.md

 of the `Trajectory` interface dictate how your robot moves.

 A trajectory instructs your robot on how to move around the field.
 They can be customized to modify how the robot moves.
+There are a variety of types of trajectories, but they all do the same thing - tell your robot where to go.

 #### What's a `Follower`?
 You might see the term `Follower` mentioned in Pathfinder's documentation (or